nozavroni/csvelte/docs/users_guide/streams.rst

 Create a stream using an URI
 ----------------------------

 PHP natively offers a multitude of possible stream wrappers [#]_.
-You can stream data using the local file system, FTP, SSL, HTTP, and cURL, just to name a few.
+You can stream data using the local file system, FTP, SSL or HTTP, just to name a few.
 Each stream wrapper works a little differently, so you'll need to consult PHP's streams_ documentation if you intend to use a stream wrapper not covered here.

 Local filesystem
 ~~~~~~~~~~~~~~~~

-The default and (arguably) most common stream wrapper is "file", which allows the streaming of local files.
 To instantiate an :php:class:`IO\\Stream` object using a local file, simply pass a valid file name (including its path) to the :php:meth:`IO\\Stream::open` method (file name may optionally be preceeded with ``file://`` but it is not required because "file" is the default stream wrapper).
 You may also optionally pass a file access mode string [#]_ as a second parameter to tell :php:class:`IO\\Stream` how you intend to use the stream. :php:class:`IO\\Stream` respects the rules specified by each of PHP's available access mode characters, so its behavior should be familiar if you've ever worked with PHP's :php:func:`fopen` function.

 .. code-block:: php